If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Steps to Cleaning a Countertop Ice Maker

-To help you properly clean your portable ice maker, I recommend that you follow these simple steps.
+To help you properly clean your portable ice maker, I recommend following these simple steps.

 First, make sure your portable ice maker is unplugged.

-Make sure that all the water is drained from your unit by using the drain plug either on the side, back, or bottom of the ice maker.
+Ensure all the water is drained from your unit by using the drain plug on the side, back, or bottom of the ice maker.

 Add water to the ice maker and use a cleaning solution.
-In this article, I listed the best cleaning solution for portable ice makers.
+I listed the best cleaning solution for portable ice makers in this article.

 Make sure that the storage basket is removed from the ice maker.

-Using a rag, wash down the inside walls of your portable ice maker.
+Wash down the inside walls of your portable ice maker using a rag.

 Run your ice cycle several times.
 This will ensure that the cleaning solution runs through the entire unit.
 Just throw away the ice after each basket is full.